 You ask, “But couldn’t we be that generation?”
 Yes, we could.
 Then again, that generation might not even be in their mothers’ wombs yet.
 You see, the truth is that Christians have been thinking they were living in the time in which Jesus would return for some 2,000 years now.
 Read the writings of the apostle Paul and you’ll find that even he believed that he was living in that time.
-And yet here we are in the year 2020 still waiting.
+And yet here we are, still waiting.

 We should also keep in mind that even Jesus Himself, in that same Olivet Discourse, said of His return, “But of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matthew 24:36, N.K.J.V.).
 So, while we might watch the nightly news and think, “How much worse can things get?” we should never attempt to set a date for either The Rapture or Christ’s Second Coming.
 Instead, we should live each day as if we might literally see Jesus, by way of The Rapture or by way of our own death, before that day ends.
 This holds true during times of pandemics, businesses being shut down, race marches, police investigations, monuments being torn down, political nastiness, and other times of upheaval and unrest, and it also holds true during all other times.
 That’s the way it’s been since the dawn of the church age and that’s how it will remain until God’s timing officially arrives.